matt-e0/2048/README.md

 ### Installing

 Windows users can download the the ZIP and run the .exe.
-Alternatively, Linux users can run the game by downloading the .cpp file and using the following commands:
+This requires MinGW Alternatively, Linux users can run the game by downloading the .cpp file and using the following commands:

 ```bash